paigeadelethompson/paigeadelethompson/content/resume/index.md

 ![Stats](https://github-readme-stats.vercel.app/api?username=paigeadelethompson&show_icons=true)

 ## Abandoned project adoption
 I've recently gone through GitHub a bit and located a few projects which are abandoned.
 I've been restoring some of these projects to a working state, setting up CI, and packaging them.
+I've been having problems with people turning me down for jobs that I would actually be really good at, so I've decided to take on some projects that I can use to demonstrate my familiarity with CI and web development.

 ### django-personal-finance
 - [![PyPI version](https://badge.fury.io/py/django-personal-finance.svg)](https://badge.fury.io/py/django-personal-finance)